-- 5. Log in with the default, case-sensitive user name ("Admin") and password ("Admin"), and then click OK; the Web interface appears, displaying the Home page. - 6.
-Open the Physical Ports Settings page (Configuration tab > VolP menu > Network > Physical Ports Settings) and then modify the device's physical Ethernet port-pair (group) that you want to later assign to the OAMP interface.
-For more information, see Section 6.2 on page 47. - 7.
-Change the PSTN Gateway's default IP address to correspond with your network addressing scheme: - Open the Multiple Interface Table page (Configuration tab > VoIP menu > Network > IP Settings), as shown below:
+- Modify the device's physical Ethernet port-pair (group) that you wish to assign to the OAMP interface in the Physical Ports Settings page (Configuration tab > VoIP menu > Network > Physical Ports Settings).
+For more information, see Section 6.3 on page 48. - 2.
+Change the PSTN Gateway's default IP address to correspond with your network addressing scheme and configure the physical LAN port-pair in the Multiple Interface Table page (Configuration tab > VoIP menu > Network > IP Settings), as shown below: